TiagoAMarques/AnIntro2RTutorial/README.md

 - [Introduction to R with Tidyverse course](https://scubed.netlify.app/courses/1_intro_r_tidyverse/) This is a course by Sophie Lee "designed to equip you with the essential skills to leverage the power of R and Tidyverse for their work.
 The course begins with a gentle introduction to the user-friendly RStudio interface and the basics of the R coding language, or syntax.
 This makes it ideal for anyone with little or no prior coding experience, or those looking for a refresher of the basics.""

+- [R charts](https://r-charts.com/) A great resource by "R Coder" that lets you see hundreds of R graph examples and provides all the code to reproduce them, making it easily extendable to your own data, using both base R and `ggplot2`, as well as other packages for some more niche graphs.

 - [Send me a suggested resource and I'll add it here]()